vickmuir/Backup/evault-oracle-plugin.md

 7. Select **Keep my current registration**, and click **Next**.
 8. Click **Install**.
 9. When the installation is complete, check to ensure that both services are enabled and running.
-10. If WebCC is able to access/view the database, then the installation was successful.
+10. If WebCC is able to access and view the database, then the installation was successful.

-## Installing the Oracle plug-in for Unix
+## Installing the Oracle plug-in for Linux

 The Oracle plug-in is an add-on to the Linux Agent and is installed with the Agent on the database host.
 The Linux Agent application must be installed before the Oracle plug-in installation occurs.
 The Linux Agent is available as a 32-bit application and a 64-bit application.
 For more information about the Linux Agent Installation, see [Installing the EVault backup client in Linux](install-evault-backup-client-linux.html).